bictorv/chaosnet-bridge/tools/README.md

 - bhostat.py - a program which can use broadcast packets to quickly get information about the hosts on Chaosnet.
 - bhostat_html.py - similar but generates HTML output, see also [the web folder](web) for example usage.

+"Applications", which are sometimes both clients and servers:
+- converse.py - a Converse program, vaguely reminiscent of Converse on LISPM.

 The Python servers and clients use support libraries:
 - chaosnet.py - basic Chaosnet access.
 See the classes PacketConn, BroadcastConn, StreamConn, and Simple for "simple" protocols.
 It also has some DNS support functions.
 - dnspython - library for low-level DNS, see [documentation](https://dnspython.readthedocs.io/en/latest/).
 Install by e.g. `pip3 install dnspython`.